 This is especially helpful because one of the scams involves receiving unsolicited job offers.

-Do not accept any jobs or, offers if there have not been a “real” employee selection process with an interview, possible personally tests etc.
+Do not accept any jobs or, offers if there has not been a “real” employee selection process with an interview, possible personal tests, etc.

 13. No Verifiable Information About The Company